 What Is Considered An Accident In Workers Compensation?

 In Louisiana workers compensation, an “accident” is legally defined as “an unexpected or unforeseen event happening suddenly or violently, with or without human fault, and producing at the time objective symptoms of an injury, which is more than simply a gradual deterioration or progressive degeneration.”

 So another words, for there to be an accident in workers compensation, there technically should be:

 - An unexpected or unforeseen event;

 - Happening suddenly or violently; and

 - Producing symptoms of an injury.

 Additionally, under Louisiana law, workers compensation laws are "liberally construed" to find coverage for an injured worker.
-Essentially, that means that he injured worker is given many benefits of the doubt, which is a great thing for the worker.
+Essentially, that means that the injured worker is given many benefits of the doubt, which is an excellent thing for the worker.

 Aggravations of Degenerative Conditions